 Chloe will also need a valve replacement, as her last repair will only last five to 10 years.
 She’s also had more problems with her heart than her younger sister.
 When Chloe was eight, she developed an infection in her heart.
 It took six weeks of IV antibiotics before she recovered, luckily without surgery.

-Both girls visit the pediatric outpatient unit at Regina General Hospital at least once a year.
-Having cardiologists visit the unit regularly is a blessing for the family, as they now live in Moose Jaw.
+Both girls visit the pediatric outpatient clinic at Regina General Hospital at least once a year.
+Having cardiologists see patients regularly from the clinic is a blessing for the family, as they now live in Moose Jaw.

 “My parents and my husband’s parents both live in Regina so if we need help, they can come with us,” Megan says.
 “It’s nice to have the extra hands and support.”